top of page

 As someone who gets easily stressed and distracted by any type of noise, a quiet environment is crucial for me to get into a state of deep work.
 Noise-canceling headphones are my secret weapon.
 They create a bubble of silence that allows me to focus on my translations or designs without being pulled away by every little sound.

-I've tried Loops and they just didn't work for me, I need something more heavy duty like Sony WH-1000XM6.
+I've tried Loops, and they just didn't work for me.
+I need something more heavy-duty like the Sony WH-1000XM6.
 The Bose QuietComfort series is also a fantastic option known for its comfort during long work sessions.

-This picture was generated using my favourite A.I – Ideogram.
-A very affordable alternative to Midjourney.
+This picture was generated using *my favorite generative A.I – Ideogram.
+A very affordable alternative to Midjourney

 This one might seem a bit weird, but trust me, it makes so much sense!
-When we buy furniture we try to look for things that aren't open.
-We avoid open shelves and try took keep things out of sight.
-Bookshelves with glass doors like this beautiful one for example.
-The reason is the less visible clutter and places dust collect, the better!
+When I buy furniture, I try to look for things that aren't open.
+I avoid open shelves and try to keep things out of sight.
+Bookshelves with glass doors like this beautiful one are perfect.
+The reason is that the less visible clutter and places dust can collect, the better!

-I try to use the timer on the airfryer to get something done in the meantime, cause then it feels like I have a deadline, and that really works for me.
-Sort and turn on the laundry, quickly, you only have eight minutes!
-Then I'll have warm breadrolls with pre-sliced cheese after.
-If I could go back in time I would rather go for an airfryer with two baskets, cause that would make cooking dinner a lot easier.
+I try to use the timer on the air fryer to get something done in the meantime because then it feels like I have a deadline, and that really works for me.
+Sort and turn on the laundry quickly; you only have eight minutes!
+Then I'll have warm bread rolls with pre-sliced cheese after.
+If I could go back in time, I would rather go for an air fryer with two baskets because that would make cooking dinner a lot easier.

-This picture was generated using my favourite A.I – Ideogram.
-A very affordable alternative to Midjourney.
+This picture was generated using *my favorite A.I – Ideogram.
+A very affordable alternative to Midjourney

 The Robot That Made Life Easier

-Okay, so it feels like "everyone" has a robot vacuum these days, but if you don't, let me tell you: This is one of the best purchases in my life.
-It cleans so well, easily vacuums under beds and is super thorough.
-Vacuuming is one of those tasks that can feel incredibly overwhelming, cause it feels like it never ends!
+Okay, so it feels like "everyone" has a robot vacuum these days, but if you don't, let me tell you: this is one of the best purchases of my life.
+It cleans so well, easily vacuums under beds, and is super thorough.
+Vacuuming can feel incredibly overwhelming because it seems like it never ends!
 You vacuum one day, and two days later everything looks dusty again!

 This Roborock Robot Vacuum has been a lifesaver.
 It maps out the house and does its thing, keeping my floors clean without me having to lift a finger.
-It's not the newest model, so it's very affordable, and you don't really need the docking station, cause it's super easy to empty this vacuum.
+It's not the newest model, so it's very affordable, and you don't really need the docking station because it's super easy to empty this vacuum.

-A blender doesn't need to be an expensive one like Vitamix, but I've had at least three blenders in my life so far, that stopped working at some point, got over-heated cause it couldn't handle the frozen ingredients.
-So when my fiancé and I moved in with eachother, I convinced him that a Vitamix is a good investment, and it really has been!
+A blender doesn't need to be an expensive one like Vitamix, but I've had at least three blenders in my life so far that stopped working at some point or got overheated because they couldn't handle the frozen ingredients.
+So when my fiancé and I moved in together, I convinced him that a Vitamix is a good investment, and it really has been!

 A Gentler Way to Wake Up

-The best way to wake up in a comfortable way is with a sunrise alarm clock with light!
+The best way to wake up comfortably is with a sunrise alarm clock with light!
 The sunrise alarm clock completely changed my mornings.
 It simulates a natural sunrise, gradually lighting up the room before the alarm even goes off.
-Unfortunately I had mine on a chair next to my bed and I accidentally knocked it over, so now I'm looking for a new one.
+Unfortunately, I had mine on a chair next to my bed, and I accidentally knocked it over, so now I'm looking for a new one.

-This time I want to get a Hatch restore sunrise alarm instead.
-It has a 4,3 out of 5 rating by thousands of users on Amazon, and not only does it look much prettier than my previous one, it also helps you with your sleep routine, as it has an app with ASMR sounds.
+This time I want to get a Hatch Restore sunrise alarm instead.
+It has a 4.3 out of 5 rating by thousands of users on Amazon, and not only does it look much prettier than my previous one, but it also helps you with your sleep routine, as it has an app with ASMR sounds.

 Fueling Your Brain: Dopamine & Development